juzdepom/sick-fits-wesbos/progress.md

 *🕐 All Day* <br>
 *📍 Ko Phangan, Thailand* <br>

+15. Setting Up Apollo Client with React (12min)
+    * Apollo Client replaces the need for using something like redux; Apollo does:
+        * all of the data management stuff a redux store will do
+        * the fetching of the data from the server side
+        * the pushing of the data to your mutations
+        * the caching
+        * the managing our local state
+        * shows you the error and loading states
+    * Wes explains what is happening in the `withData.js` file in the frontend folder.
+    * added the [Apollo Dev Tools](https://chrome.google.com/webstore/detail/apollo-client-developer-t/jdkknkkbebbapilgoeccciglkfbmbnfm) Chrome Extension, which gives us access to the entire store/cache
 14. Items Creation and Prisma Yoga Flow (26min)
     * in this video we are going to get the items, both the query for pulling items and the mutation for creating items...
     * we'll need to edit 3 or 4 different files.
 We need to edit our data model, we need to deploy it to Prisma, we need to edit our schema.graphql and we also need to write a resolver in the mutation or the query or both